 On February 24, 1919, a group of women were arrested, and most were imprisoned in Boston’s Charles Street Jail, for protesting President Wilson during his visit to the Massachusetts State House and at a parade in his honor.

 Prof. Cynthia Enloe, Sunday, April 28, 4pm, Needham Library

-Suffrage100MA is hiring a Program/Project Coordinator.
+Suffrage100MA is hiring Consultant to Develop Plan for an Online “MA Women’s History Center!”
 To be considered for for this position, please send a cover letter and resumé to email@example.com.